emhedlin/bim_2020/README.md

 * Ignoring differences in unoccupied territories (there are lots) between data sheets and the report.
 The report incorporates PDA = 3, whereas the datasheets don't.
 * calculated distance to nearest occupied neighbour data
+* created csv for mapping yearly occupancy in pefa/rlha
+* started script for territory delineation